Ellis County Master Gardener Association (ECMGA)

 The Ellis County Master Gardener Association supports Texas A&M Agrilife Extension Service in the community through our annual Expo, numerous horticultural classes, speaking engagements, monthly newsletter, and our community and learning gardens.

-Created in 1997 with five members, one who is still active, we will be celebrating 22 years as a local gardening association in 2019.
+Created in 1997 with five members .
 Our Master Gardeners volunteer an average of 8,000 plus hours yearly, at a value of more than $184,000 annually helping the Agrilife Extension service achieve their mission of disseminating horticultural information to the county.
 An intern training class is conducted yearly bringing new talent into the association.
 Our 94 volunteer members share their interests, specializations, and service to the community through various forums.

 Ellis County Master Gardeners are most proud of our ability to offer scholarships to graduating seniors in Ellis County.
 Our scholarship program is funded by our annual Lawn and Garden Expo.
-The Ellis County Master Gardeners are proud to have awarded $71,100 in scholarships, since beginning this program in 2003, to 39 Ellis County seniors.
+The Ellis County Master Gardeners are proud to have awarded approximately $90,000 in scholarships, since beginning this program in 2003, to 43 Ellis County seniors.

 ECMGA’s award winning monthly e-gardening newsletter is distributed electronically to over 1,200 recipients.
 Each month’s upcoming events, educational opportunities, and articles written by our members, are included to keep the public up to date and informed.
 Master Gardeners can be heard on both a daily and weekly segment on local radio station, KBEC, which reaches over 12,000 listeners in the surrounding area.
 Educational outreach is also achieved via a weekly newspaper article reaching over 33,000 readers.
 Monthly gardening and landscape information is published in a bi-monthly living magazine that has a print circulation of 30,000 readers and approximately 10,000 online readers.